#1060: June 25-28, 2025

 I didn't want to do it in 2024 because I was still worried I would jinx it. | ||

-But now that the Florida Panthers are back-to-back champs, I figured I'm playing with too much house money not to do it. | ||
+I didn't do it this year because I was still worried I would jinx it, but now that the Florida Panthers are back to back champions, I figured I'm playing with too much house money not to do it. | ||

-Let's go, cats. | ||
+Let's go, Cats. | ||

 Thank you so much. | ||